preciofishbone/OmniaFx/docs/tutorials/omnia-learn/wait-for-app-provisioning/README.md

 # Wait for App provisioning

 After creating an app instance, there may be some provisioning tasks that are still running in background.
-You might want to follow the sample code below to wait for provisioning state:
+You might want to follow the sample code below to wait for app provisioning state:

 ```cs